WFML: Donation to VU

 In 1986, Green acquired a pair of radio stations licensed to nearby Washington: WAMW (1580 AM) and WFML (106.5 FM), the third-oldest FM station in the state.
 The acquisition was made with the express purpose of obtaining the higher-power FM signal to relocate WRTB.
 Green could not retain both of the AM stations or both of the FM stations; he opted to donate the pair to the Vincennes University Foundation, which already owned noncommercial WVUB (91.1 FM).
 VU immediately sought a buyer for the Washington AM outlet.

 VU's broadcasting program expanded with the ability to train students in the operation of a commercial radio station.
 However, the station was not profitable for the university.
-In 2002, the university opted to outsource the operations of WFML under a local marketing agreement.
+In 2002, the university opted to outsource the operations of WFML under a local marketing agreement (LMA).
 Media Five, a locally owned marketing agency, began programming the station with a country format, which continued in 2007 when DLC Media, led by Dave Crooks, successfully bid for the rights.
-DLC first shifted the station to classic country as "The Fox", DLC changed the station to variety hits under the name "Max".
+DLC first shifted the station to classic country as "The Fox" before it changed the station to variety hits under the name "Max".
 WFML later switched to classic rock, retaining the brand.
 In 2014, the "Max" classic rock format was replaced by a return to variety hits using the Jack FM moniker.
 This continued until VU opted to resume operating WFML itself in 2017, using a soft adult contemporary "smooth rock" format focused on songs from the 1960s, 1970s and early 1980s.
-By 2022, this format had evolved to classic hits.
+This format later evolved to classic hits, retaining the name "96.7 The Bridge".

+On June 28, 2023, DLC Media resumed operating WFML under an LMA and replaced the classic hits format with mainstream rock, branded as "96.7 The Rock".